All board members, committee members and special advisors

 Scott Tobin has spent much of his career at Battery Ventures, the firm he joined first in Boston more than 20 years ago.
 As the leader of its international expansion, Tobin started Battery’s Israel office in 2008.
 His exits over the years include Akamai, which went public in 1999, the London Financial Futures and Options Exchange, which was acquired by Euronext for nearly $800 million in 2001, as well as ITA Software (acquired by Google) and Anobit Technologies (acquired by Apple).
 In 2018, Tobin invested in PayPal veteran Max Levchin’s payments company Affirm, as well as CRB Group, which operates online lending marketplace Cross River Bank.

-Dror Nagel is Chairman of Arno Capital Investments and Chairman of the Investment Committee of Makefet Pension Funds & Provident Funds Ltd.
+Dror Nagel is Chairman of the Investment Committee of Makefet Pension Funds & Provident Funds Ltd.

 Mr. Nagel also serves as an External Director at Tadea and as a Director at Gabay Properties and Development Ltd.

-Dror has previously served as CEO of real estate company Azorim, and as CEO of Phoenix Investments and Finance.
+Dror has previously served as Chairman of Arno Capital Investments, as CEO of real estate company Azorim, and as CEO of Phoenix Investments and Finance.
 He has served as Chairman of the Board of Directors at Menora Mivtachim Mutual Funds Ltd, as a member of the Investment Committee at Ayalon Insurance Company Ltd., and as Chairman of the Mutual Funds Association.

 Dror has a master’s degree in business management (MBA), majoring in finance and banking, and a BA in Economics, both from the Hebrew University of Jerusalem.